Drinking on Kilimanjaro

 What do you drink?

-Check out our blog post on Which is the best beer to celebrate your Kilimanjaro climb.
+Check out our page on Food in Tanzania, including a section on Which is the best beer to celebrate your Kilimanjaro climb.